Going into Career Missions

 - Two couples to start a church in Junín, a city of 94,000 people.

 - Two couples to start a church in Bragado, a city of 40,000 people.
-God is answering this need with a new missionary couple in Argentina — Dathan and Allison Marshall.
+God is answering this need with a by sending veteran missionaries Colby and Lesa Holmes.

 - Two couples to start a church in Colón, Entre Rios, a city of 27,000 people.